 9. Coffee Pots

-Coffee was very popular in the Victorian era.
-Coffee houses offered fresh, hot caffeine across the country, and coffee pots were commonplace in Victorian homes.
-As we well know, nothing has changed today, and every morning up and down the nation people queue out the doors for their Starbucks fix.
+Coffee was very popular in the Victorian era and coffee pots were commonplace in Victorian homes as well as the rise in popularity of coffee houses.
+As we well know, nothing has changed today, and every morning up and down the nation people queue outside their favoured coffee house for their daily fix.
 The only thing that has really changed is the coffee pots themselves.
 Let’s have a look at the silver coffee pots of the Victorian era.

 These stunning pieces are truly just a couple of examples of the beauty of Victorian coffee pots.
 As you can see, there is – even within just these examples – a vast array of styles and techniques was involved in the crafting of a Victorian coffee pot.